 - I run periodic lingwiki Wikipedia editathons to help linguists improve articles about under-represented languages and other linguistics topics on Wikipedia

-- I consulted on the public outreach component for the Scots Syntactic Atlas grant, including a day-long intensive strategy session on how to make the online map relevant to the Scottish public once it is complete
+- I consulted on the public outreach component for the Scots Syntactic Atlas grant, including a day-long intensive strategy session on how to make the online map relevant to the Scottish public

 - I worked with the smartphone keyboard app SwiftKey on figuring out how people are really using emoji from their massive data collection, which became this talk at South by Southwest